airalab/homeassistant-robonomics-integration/README.md

 pip3 install -r requirements.txt
 ```

-Write mnemonic seed from the account you want to add to subscription and subscription owner address to `config.py`:
+Write mnemonic seed from the account you want to add to subscription and subscription owner address (both of them must be ed25519 type) to `config.py`:
 ```bash
 nano cd ~/.homeassistant/custom_components/robonomics_users/config.py
 ```